lupyuen/lupyuen.github.io/src/tcc.md

 _Surely other Zig Devs will have the same problem?_

-Thankfully we can borrow the POSIX-like code from other __Zig Libraries__...
+Thankfully we can borrow the POSIX Code from other __Zig Libraries__...

 - [__ziglibc__](https://github.com/marler8997/ziglibc): Zig implementation of libc